 Full Program participants are expected to attend all lab sessions and to participate in a manner that is in line with Juniper’s Community Guidelines (see below).
 If for any reason the participant is unable to attend or will be late to the Writing Lab, we ask that they contact their instructor.
 Instructors reserve the right to establish additional attendance, participation and/or community guidelines for their lab.

 Participants must abide by all applicable federal, state, local, and University laws and regulations.
 Any participant who endangers their own health or safety or the health or safety of another student, staff member, or faculty member will be subject to disciplinary action.
 Consumption, possession, or being in the presence of alcohol or illegal drugs is grounds for immediate dismissal, as is possession or use of drug paraphernalia, firearms, other weapons, or fireworks.
 Participants must show respect for the rights and safety of others in the community and must not engage in any form of harassment.
-Participants will follow all directions involving their video and audio settings being turned off at the instructor’s or program’s discretion.
+Participants will follow all directions involving their video and audio settings at the instructor’s or program’s discretion.